OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

  - Octopus
 ---

-## Introduction

-## Telemetry
+As Octopus Deploy has grown, Octopus Deploy now covers a large software surface area.
+A given user may need to interface with many different touchpoints across Octopus Deploy.
+These may be viewing the dashboard, securely signing on through certificates or viewing the projects page.
+In order to serve our customers better, we want to be able to tell whether users accessing these touchpoints are receiving their content in a timely manner.

 Telemetry is the process of collecting measurements or statistical data and forwarding it to IT systems in a remote location.
 Many software companies use it to gather data on how their customers use and experience their product.

-### Crows Nest

-Octopus Deploy has implemented a telemetry tool that tracks how well customers are served web requests.
+Octopus Deploy has implemented a telemetry tool that tracks how quickly customers are served web requests.
 A web request is sent when a customer wants to visit a page or poll an endpoint to get a response.
 The response times of these web requests can be calculated to estimate how satisfied a customer is with their service.
 Web requests over several Octopus Deploy versions were tracked.
 The following categories are sent:

 - Web request duration (2020.4)
 - Database operation duration (2020.4)